elusivecodes/FrostDateTime/README.md

 #### Add

-Add a duration to the DateTime.
+Add a duration to the date.

 - `duration` can be either a *DateInterval* object or a relative date string.